 ExoAtlet, a leading technology company in the field of exorehabilitation, recently set up their headquarters in Luxembourg.
-After establishing their presence in Asia, Russia and the US lead by CEO Ekaterina Bereziy the company is now on a mission to “build a new ecosystem of Rehabilitation in Europe, with Luxembourg being at the heart of it”.
+After establishing their presence in Asia, Russia and the US lead by CEO Ekaterina Bereziy the company is now on a mission to build a new ecosystem of Rehabilitation in Europe, with Luxembourg being at the heart of it.

-By actively seeking out partnerships with research centres across Asia and Europe, ExoAtlet is not only able to continuously improve their own products but is also playing a key role in advancing research in the field of exorehabilitation (the combination of exoskeleton training with other rehabilitation methods such as physiotherapy to make it possible for people with disabilities to walk again).
+By actively seeking out partnerships with research centres across Asia and Europe, ExoAtlet is not only able to continuously improve their own products but is also playing a key role in advancing research in the field of exorehabilitation, the combination of exoskeleton training with other rehabilitation methods such as physiotherapy to make it possible for people with disabilities to walk again).

 “After only a few training sessions with exoskeletons, our pilots are not only happier and more confident but their cognitive abilities have also improved.
 For example, we have seen cases of children with cerebral palsy, whose speech has improved significantly.
 This is because being vertical as opposed to sitting in a wheelchair changes their blood circulation, increases lung volume and improves their lymphactic system as well as other physical processes in their bodies.
 This leads not only to a better health condition in general, but also to a significant reduction in depression and better life quality.
 That’s huge.
 That’s why we are working very hard.
-To bring these quality changes into people’s lives” – says Ekaterina Bereziy, CEO and founder of ExoAtlet.
+To bring these quality changes into people’s lives”, says Ekaterina Bereziy, CEO and founder of ExoAtlet.

 The team at ExoAtlet have been impressed with the guidance and support they have received to date from Luxinnovation and the Ministry of Economy of Luxembourg to help them strengthen their presence in the Grand Duchy.

 Despite the unusual conditions over the past few months, ExoAtlet has been growing very actively in Luxembourg, discussing potential partnerships and collaboration opportunities with universities and research centres and adjusting their pre-sale campaigns by leveraging the power of digital.

 Aside from growing their product line and opening an ExoGym in Luxembourg, one of the ExoAtlet’s main goal is to drive hi-tech healthcare by building an ecosystem for exorehabilitation in Europe.
 This includes partnerships with European research centres, hospitals and retirement homes to advance research in the field, collaborations with universities to train upcoming physical therapists in the use of exoskeletons.

-ExoAtlet has been collaborating with leading EU and US researchers on brain-controlled interfaces and they are announcing their first series of webinars on Neurointerfaces & Neurorehabilitation: From Basic Science to Practical Application”.
+ExoAtlet has been collaborating with leading EU and US researchers on brain-controlled interfaces and they are announcing their first series of webinars on Neurointerfaces & Neurorehabilitation e.g. “From Basic Science to Practical Application”.